 Razia Hassan School of Architecture is a strong believer in the excellence of faculty as well as physical facilities.
 It has attracted fulltime faculty with distinguished academic credentials from Universities in USA, UK and Sweden, and visiting professors with specialized experiences.
 Our faculty is invited as external examiners by all other design schools across the country and abroad.

-Our state-of-the-art campus; especially the shared building housing the School of Visual Art and Design and the School of Architecture is fully-equipped with facilities that allow our students to carry out their work smoothly.
+Our state-of-the-art campus; especially the new building housing the School of Architecture is fully-equipped with facilities that allow our students to carry out their work smoothly.
 The building has been designed to facilitate student experimental constructions aimed at understanding structural, constructional and environmental necessities of architecture.
 We have custom-designed studios, labs, and other related educational facilities.
 School of Architecture is now being equipped with facilities to share online lectures and studio presentations with faculty and students from other universities.

 Why Choose Razia Hassan School of Architecture?